 Ever thought about taking an eye test?
 Take it here!

-The World Health Organization revealed new numbers to vision impairment in October 2018.
+The World Health Organization revealed new figures for vision impairment in October 2018.
 Globally, it is estimated that approximately 1.3 billion people live with some form of vision impairment.
 Regarding distance vision, 188 million people have mild vision impairment, 217 million have moderate to severe vision impairment, and 36 million people are blind.
 (World Health Organization)

 All these people need some kind of visual aid, typically contact lenses or glasses, to improve their vision.
 But how do you find out if you need such visual aids?
 How do you measure your eyesight?